 Founded in 1998, HCTC achieves its mission by forming partnerships with key community members and organizations, by coordinating critical services, and by identifying, developing and implementing evidence-based programs for high rates of success.

-H.B.
-5677: An Act Concerning the Availability of Violence Prevention Services Under Medicaid
+HB-5677: An Act Concerning the Availability of Violence Prevention Services Under Medicaid

-Recent CT Mirror article highlighting CT HVIP Program- Click Here.
+Check out the CT Mirror article highlighting CT HVIP Program- Click Here.

 Saving Lives: HCTC's Four Core Programs